Magento, Shopify or WooCommerce? Finding the Best Ecommerce Platform in 2017

-Magento is considerably more advanced–level ecommerce platform that requires developer implementation, which greatly increases customization, flexibility and the ability to scale the software as your company grows.
+Magento is a considerably more advanced–level eCommerce platform that requires developer implementation, which greatly increases customization, flexibility, and the ability to scale the software as your company grows.
 It also offers thousands of themes across its platform or third–party providers; yet those who’re not exactly tech-savvies may require some extra time to get familiar with it or just use it out of the box to starts right away.

 Support & Marketing Tools

-Shopify’s support team is available 24/7 via email, phone or live chat and provide a fast, friendly service.
-They also feature a knowledge base, discussion forums and an “E-commerce University” with e-books, videos and webinars.
+Shopify’s support team is available 24/7 via email, phone, or live chat and provides fast, friendly service.
+They also feature a knowledge base, discussion forums and an “E-commerce University” with e-books, videos, and webinars.
 Shopify has unique CRM and CMS tools, and third-party integration to connect to apps you already use.
-Its most powerful marketing tools are discount codes and coupons, Social media integration (Facebook and Pinterest) and email marketing.
+Its most powerful marketing tools are discount codes and coupons, Social media integration (Facebook and Pinterest), and email marketing.

 Cost & Payment methods

-WordPress users will be glad to know that WooCommerce is free integrate, and has no monthly fees.
-Many themes and extensions free, but you can expect to pay varying amounts for some of the more dynamic website themes.
+WordPress users will be glad to know that WooCommerce is free to integrate, and has no monthly fees.
+Many themes and extensions are free, but you can expect to pay varying amounts for some of the more dynamic website themes.
 You can process payments using Paypal, Bitcoin, Litecoin, and even Cash on Delivery.
-If you offer subscriptions options, WooCommerce can handle recurring and auto payments to avoid to process them manually.
+If you offer subscriptions options, WooCommerce can handle recurring and auto payments to avoid processing them manually.

-Magento has no monthly subscription an entire universe of plug-ins and extensions that may be free or paid; plus a Magento Enterprise version, with its entire open architecture, customized solutions and server implementation for $17,900 per year.
-Magento features multiple payment methods like Simple Pay, PayPal, Amazon Payments, Google Checkout, Authorize.net and more.
+Magento has no monthly subscription to an entire universe of plug-ins and extensions that may be free or paid; plus a Magento Enterprise version, with its entire open architecture, customized solutions, and server implementation for $17,900 per year.
+Magento features multiple payment methods like Simple Pay, PayPal, Amazon Payments, Google Checkout, Authorize.net, and more.